apache/mesos/docs/upgrades.md

 **NOTE** Slave ping timeouts are now configurable on the master via `--slave_ping_timeout` and `--max_slave_ping_timeouts`.
 Slaves should be upgraded to 0.23.x before changing these flags.

+**NOTE** A new scheduler driver API, `acceptOffers`, has been introduced.
+This is a more general version of the `launchTasks` API, which allows the scheduler to accept an offer and specify a list of operations (Offer.Operation) to perform using the resources in the offer.
+Currently, the supported operations include LAUNCH (launching tasks), RESERVE (making dynamic reservations), UNRESERVE (releasing dynamic reservations), CREATE (creating persistent volumes) and DESTROY (releasing persistent volumes).
+Similar to the `launchTasks` API, any unused resources will be considered declined, and the specified filters will be applied on all unused resources.

 ## Upgrading from 0.21.x to 0.22.x